dimplevr/minoan_museum/README.md

 ## Description

 Minoan_Museum application is a windows form application written in C#.
 There are two role users, guests and registered users.
 Guests have limited access whereas registered users have whole access.
+Minoan_Museum supports multimedia (music and video player).

 ## Getting Started